Single Perez Technology Cycle

 But here’s where Perez’s theory becomes truly sophisticated.
 Technology alone does not create golden ages—institutions do.
 The rules, regulations, and social norms that govern society must evolve to keep pace with the new technological reality.
 When they do, prosperity spreads.
 When they do not, the benefits remain concentrated and the revolution stalls.
 This “institutional framework” is not just about government policy—it encompasses everything from educational systems to corporate structures to cultural attitudes.
 Successfully navigating a technological revolution requires re-imagining not just how we work, but how we organize society itself.

-Technology Cycle One: Textiles & Canals
+Technology Cycle One:

 Technology Cycle Three:

-Technology Cycle Four: Autos & Oil
+Technology Cycle Four: Autos to Airways

-Technology Cycle Five:
+Technology Cycle Five: Chips to Clouds

 Relevance today